-If you go with a baby and want to breastfeed, you can do it anywhere in the museum, no problem, but there is also a specific room with very comfortable armchairs where mothers can breastfeed and rest more peacefully.
+If you go with a baby and want to breastfeed, you can do it anywhere in the museum, but there is also a specific room with very comfortable armchairs where mothers can breastfeed and rest more peacefully.

 Where to eat at the British Museum

-If you want to eat something inside the British Museum the options are:
+If you want to eat something inside the British Museum, the options are:

 - Court Café: Paninis, hot sandwiches and other similar things like salads and vegetable soups.

-- Great Court Restaurant: Something a bit more formal if you want a more varied menu and you’ve been eating sandwiches for a few days.
+- Great Court Restaurant: Something more formal if you want a more varied menu and you’ve been eating sandwiches for a few days.
 You can eat for about 12 pounds per person with a drink.

 - Montague Café: Yes, a coffee shop.
 Ideal for a quick coffee at the end of your visit.